bjucps/cps110-thinkcspy/_sources/GeneralIntro/MoreAboutPrograms.rst

 More About Programs
 -------------------

-A **program** is a sequence of instructions that specifies how to perform a computation.
+A **program** is a sequence of instructions written in a programming language that specifies how to perform a computation.
 The computation might be something as complex as rendering an html page in a web browser or encoding a video and streaming it across the network.
 It can also be a symbolic computation, such as searching for and replacing text in a document or